SpaghettDev/GD-Roulette/ABOUT.md

 Info about these lists can be found by clicking the corresponding info icon next to the list's button.

 And that's pretty much it!
 Have fun rouletting!

+## Donate

+This mod has taken a lot of time to make and refine, so your donation would be much appreciated!
+You can help fuel the next 50 hours I spend on this mod and my other mods by [donating through Ko-fi](https://ko-fi.com/spaghettdev)!

 ## Contact